antiboredom/videogrep/README.md

 #### --input / -i

-Video or subtitle file, or folder containing multiple files
+Video or videos to use as input.
+Most video formats should work.

 #### --output / -o

 Name of the file to generate.
-By default this is "supercut.mp4"
+By default this is `supercut.mp4`.
+Any standard video extension will also work.

+Videogrep will also recognize the following extensions for saving files:
+  * `.mpv.edl`: generates an edl file playable by [mpv](https://mpv.io/) (useful for previews)
+  * `.m3u`: media playlist
+  * `.xml`: Final Cut Pro timeline, compatable with Adobe Premiere and Davinci Resolve

 ```
 videogrep --input path/to/video --search 'search phrase' --output coolvid.mp4